KarolineHoller/scSLAM-seq/README.md

 ## to obtain data on labeling rates per cell:

 run the script ___labeling_eff_per_cell_MTabs_final.py___ on a sorted and indexed .bam file that has the MT tag added (output of Step 7 above).
 A sequencing quality threshold for T to C mutations needs to be provided as a second argument.

+## Single-cell analysis of labeled und labeled RNA:

+For this analysis, use the count matrices from step 14.
+Alternatively, download the count matrices from GEO (accession number GSE158849).
+The data is clustered separatelywith the information of old and new RNA, respectively.
+The code produces the figures included in the manuscript.